authelia/authelia/docs/content/en/configuration/identity-providers/openid-connect/clients.md

 or claims required which can be matched with the above guide.

-The scope values must be one of those documented in the [scope definitions](../../../integration/openid-connect/introduction.md#scope-definitions) with one exception.
-If the
+The scope values must be one of those documented in the [scope definitions](../../../integration/openid-connect/introduction.md#scope-definitions) with the exception of when the configured [grant_types](#granttypes) includes the `client_credentials` grant in which case arbitrary scopes are also allowed,

 ### grant_types